-This dual major program combines the best of MACU's Biblical Studies Major and the Graduate Institute of Applied Linguistics' Certificate in Applied Linguistics so that students completing this program will receive the fundamentals for beginning a cross-cultural career in Bible translation work.
-The advanced student will spend 7 semesters at MACU and one semester at GIAL in Dallas, TX.
-The program at GIAL is a modularized, integrated learning experience for committed students interested in the study of little known languages around the world, interacting with speakers of minority languages, and translating and developing written works in applied linguistics.
+This program combines the best of MACU's Biblical Studies program and Dallas International University's Certificate in Applied Linguistics so that students completing this program will receive the fundamentals for beginning a cross-cultural career in Bible translation work.
+The advanced student will spend 7 semesters at MACU and one semester at DIU in Dallas, TX.
+The program at DIU is a modularized, integrated learning experience for committed students interested in the study of little known languages around the world, interacting with speakers of minority languages, and translating and developing written works in applied linguistics.
 Students are introduced to sociolinguistics, to phonetics, and to phonological, grammatical, and ethnographic analysis.
 Building on these fields, the student learns about acquisition of a second language and culture, as well as guidelines for collecting and managing field data.

-Students who complete this program will graduate from MACU with a Bachelor of Arts degree with a double major (Applied Linguistics and Biblical Studies), and they will graduate from GIAL with a Certificate in Applied Linguistics.
+Students who complete this program will graduate from MACU with a Bachelor of Arts degree with a major in Applied Linguistics and a minor in Biblical Studies, and they will graduate from DIU with a

+Certificate in Applied Linguistics.
 Graduates of the program will be considered by Pioneer Bible Translators (PBT) and SIL International to have met the minimum pre-field academic requirements for field service with these organizations.

-Special Enrollment Notification: Before course work may begin at GIAL, GIAL requires that a prospective student has completed at least 60 hours of undergraduate study and maintained a cumulative GPA of 2.8.
+Special Enrollment Notification: Before course work may begin at DIU, DIU requires that a prospective student has completed at least 60 hours of undergraduate study and maintained a cumulative GPA of 2.8.